-Kirsty Halloran, solutions manager at Avaya, looks at how National University Ireland Galway is trying to make artificial intelligence accessible for SMEs.
+Kirsty Halloran, director of Solutions Enablement at Avaya, looks at how National University Ireland Galway is trying to make artificial intelligence accessible for SMEs.

 It goes without saying that the customer experience can make or break a business.
 If your agents are responding to a customer query and cannot find the right information quickly enough – or, even worse, give the wrong information – your customers can become frustrated, angry and defect to a competitor.
 This is why empowering your agents with the right technology and information is the key to building positive, intelligent customer interactions.

 Artificial intelligence (AI) and machine learning (ML) play a vital role in enabling these interactions and enhancing agent knowledge.
 They can support human decision-making, simplify operations, and automate processes; all leading to a more intuitive and efficient customer experience.
 However, this technology often comes at a high price; limiting small to medium-sized enterprises (SMEs) ability to compete with larger, more well-resourced and funded enterprises.